ArthurClemens/mod_bulk_commands/README.md

 Activate the module in Admin > System > Modules.

 ## Configuration

 At activation, 2 config values are set:

-* `mod_bulk_commands.pages` contains a comma-separated list of page names where the module should appear; default value: `overview,media`
+- `mod_bulk_commands.pages` contains a comma-separated list of page names where the module should appear; default value: `admin_overview_rsc,admin_media`
-* `mod_bulk_commands.commands` contains a comma-separated list of command names to appear in the interface; default value: `delete,published,featured,protected`
+- `mod_bulk_commands.commands` contains a comma-separated list of command names to appear in the interface; default value: `delete,published,featured,protected`

 Change the config values to your requirements.

 ## Requirements